zaro0508/pre-commit-provisioner/README.md

 attempt to parse the result (as YAML files) and check that the value of the `stack_name` matches the file name (minus `.yaml`).

-* `check-stack-names` Checks for valid stack names in templates.
+* `check-stack-names` Checks for valid stack names in sceptre configs.
 Valid stack names are [constraints specified by CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-parameters.html)

+* `check-stack-tags` Checks for 'stack_tags' definition in sceptre configs.

 Currently, no arguments or other parameters can be passed to these linters.